Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Related Work

 \subsection{ECG Classification and Evaluation Benchmarks}

 ECG classification is one of the most important tasks in ECG analysis, crucial for many critical applications, including the detection of arrhythmia \citep{hannun2019cardiologist, ribeiro2020automatic, hughes2021performance}, structural heart disease \citep{poterucha2025detecting}, anemia \citep{kwon2020deep}, and diabetes \citep{kulkarni2023machine}.
 Due to their excellent performance in both accuracy and diagnostic speed \citep{jiang2024self}, deep learning methods have gained significant popularity in these tasks.
 Successful model architectures in these areas range from convolutional neural networks (CNNs) and Transformer to state-space models and ensemble approaches \citep{strodthoff2020deep, cheng2023msw, shi2023sequence, zhang2023effectively, behrouz2024chimera}.
-Recent advanced architectures have proven effective in modeling the time-series nature of ECG signals, including multi-scale models like MSW-Transformer \citep{cheng2023msw} and MULTIRESNET \citep{shi2023sequence}, as well as advanced state-space models like SPACETIME \citep{zhang2023effectively} and Chimera \citep{behrouz2024chimera}.
+The task-specific and advanced architectures have proven effective in modeling the time-series nature of ECG signals, including the residual models like resnet1d101 \citep{strodthoff2020deep}, resnet1d\_wang \citep{wang2017time}, the multi-scale models like MSW-Transformer \citep{cheng2023msw} and MULTIRESNET \citep{shi2023sequence}, as well as advanced state-space models like SPACETIME \citep{zhang2023effectively} and Chimera \citep{behrouz2024chimera}.

-However, comparing the performance of various ECG classification methods presents several challenges.
-While numerous large ECG datasets have been collected, many remain private \citep{somani2021deep, siontis2021artificial}.
-Recent efforts to address this limitation have led to the release of several large, publicly available ECG datasets \citep{clifford2024past}.
-Nonetheless, a fair comparison requires more than just raw datasets.
-Clearly defined usage guidelines, such as pre-defined train-test-splits, label sets, and target metrics, are essential to ensure valid comparisons \citep{strodthoffopen}.
-Among these, the PTB-XL dataset \citep{wagner2020ptb} stands out as one of the most comprehensive benchmarks, providing essential data for evaluating various ECG classification methods.
-Furthermore, based on this dataset, \cite{strodthoff2020deep} presents benchmark results for several methods \citep{ismail2020inceptiontime, wang2017time}, providing an important baseline for comparing different ECG classification algorithms.
+Despite rapid methodological progress, fair comparison across ECG classification methods remains challenging due to the lack of benchmark datasets.
+Although numerous large-scale ECG datasets have been collected worldwide, many are not publicly available \citep{somani2021deep, siontis2021artificial}.
+To address this limitation, several large open-access ECG datasets have been released in recent years \citep{clifford2024past}, including PTB-XL \citep{wagner2020ptb}, Chapman-Shaoxing \citep{zheng202012}, and Ningbo \citep{zheng2020optimal}.
+Among these, PTB-XL has become the one of the most widely adopted benchmarks due to its comprehensive usage guidelines, including predefined train-test splits, standardized label sets, and recommended evaluation metrics \citep{strodthoffopen}.
+These resources have established PTB-XL as a widely acceptable benchmark for ECG classification, enabling reproducible and comparable evaluation across diverse studies \citep{strodthoffopen, strodthoff2020deep}.